 In addition to the fielded approach to content types, Brightspot’s enhancements system (part of our rich-text editor on the Body field) is another example of a modular approach to content management.
 Enhancements, such as social media posts, images or galleries, can be embedded as “single use” assets within the Body field, or they can be created as “reusable” assets—which means that any other editor can find a given tweet or gallery and reuse it in a future story.

 Similarly, Brightspot supports two ways of using images—as “one-off” single use assets or as “shared.”
 Shared images can be used again and again, and can be discovered via search.
 One-off images exist only in the context of the image they were placed in.

 Perhaps most relevant to modular content is how Brightspot treats modules.
 Like images, modules can be built to be embedded within a page, meaning they only are associated to that specific CMS asset.
 Or they can be created as Shared, allowing them to be reused again and again on pages and in assets elsewhere.

 Publisher-informed and publisher-focused, Brightspot has successfully implemented several modular content approaches for our customers, from seminaries and institutes, global consultancy firms, news media publishers, and life sciences organizations.
 If your company needs a way to capitalize on content reuse to fit the right content into the right place, no matter the interface, Brightspot has the tools to help you get there.
-Contact us today to book a demo and see for yourself how the modular content concept works in the Brightspot Content Business Platform.
+Contact us today to book a demo and see for yourself how the modular content concept works in the Brightspot CMS.